 2. Employer Branding:

 Create a brand that is representative of your company.
-Do not be afraid to utilise social media or online job boards to expose your company and its overall mission.
-The more visible your company is, the better developed and sizeable your options for candidates will be when seeking employees.
+Do not be afraid to utilize social media or online job boards to expose your company and its overall mission.
+The more visible your company is, the better developed and sizable your options for candidates will be when seeking employees.

-By utilising the newest and greatest technology both internally and externally you are able to convince the candidates that you are progressive and not stuck in the past.
+By utilizing the newest and greatest technology both internally and externally you are able to convince the candidates that you are progressive and not stuck in the past.

 Work with your Marketing & PR departments to ensure that your employer brand aligns with the corporate brand.
 To attract top-notch candidates you must have a consciously developed, reputed brand whose candidates are eager to work for it.
 Being able to pick the best will leave you able to accomplish the short-term and long-term hiring goals of your company.

 You are never going to secure superior candidates if you do not remain competitive.
 Show your culture, Offer benefits, Promote your advantages.
 This way you are not only attracting better candidates but you are also showing that you care about your employees and are willing to invest in them.